 Monochrome is dedicated to fine watches.
-We’re always looking for an opportunity to explain everything about Haute Horlogerie – whether made by well-know watch brands who’ve been in the business for decades or even centuries, or made by individual independent watchmakers.
+We’re always looking for an opportunity to explain everything about Haute Horlogerie – whether made by well-known watch brands who’ve been in the business for decades or even centuries or made by individual independent watchmakers.
 It’s our passion, it’s what makes our horological heart beat faster, to tell you about these lovely and magical marvels that mechanical wrist watches are.

 Founder and editor-in-chief

 Brice Goulard is based in Tours, France, and before becoming a full-time watch nerd he worked as an investment banker.
 For him, everything began with an old mechanical chronograph at the age of 15.
 Since that time, he manages to keep in touch with everything related to watches.
 Two main interests for Brice: vintage aviation chronographs and moon-phase watches as a collector and Haute Horology as a passion.
 He has a strong taste for aesthetics and loves the beauty of mechanics!